-TechSoup Asia-Pacific is part of TechSoup’s global technology philanthropy program, which has assisted more than 780,000 NGOs across 236 countries and territories over the past 30 years.
+TechSoup Asia-Pacific is part of TechSoup’s global technology philanthropy program, which has assisted over 1,020,000 NGOs across 236 countries and territories over the past 30+ years.
 The program forms the basis of an innovative social enterprise model that allows TechSoup to sustain operations while it reinvests in projects to build greater social sector capacity globally.

 TechSoup Asia-Pacific NGO partners deliver a variety of technology donations and discount programs to the region.
 Examples of donation programs and their impacts on NGOs include:

 Every year, we tour different cities around Taiwan to explore new ICT innovation and trends with the nonprofit communities.
 In 2017, we hosted three events, including CEO Day, in Taipei and Kaohsiung.
 Topics covered included “NGO Case Studies: Appliances of Azure and Office 365”, “NGO Website Design in Mobile Age” and group discussions among CEOs. … Continue reading NGO Connection Day 2017 in Taiwan

 Nonprofits around the globe face similar challenges.
 However, with changes in political landscapes, shifts in economic powers and evolving market trends, these challenges often become very geographically contained.
 In early May 2017, TechSoup Thailand organized a networking and learning event to understand the current challenges that Thai nonprofits are facing.
 As a technology nonprofit, TechSoup … Continue reading Reintroducing TechSoup Thailand